-If you’re a small business looking to advertise on Google, you may be considering AdWords vs AdWords Express.
+If you’re a small business looking to advertise on Google, you may be considering Google Ads (formerly Adwords) vs Smart Ads (formerly AdWords Express).
 Google ads can be a great way to drive traffic to your website.
 They display next to search results related to keywords that you set up ahead of time.

-You might also be aware that Google recently rolled out a new version of Google AdWords, the system by which you run ads on Google, called AdWords Express.
-Though definitely easier to use than AdWords, AdWords Express takes some important choices out of your hands that you might not be aware of.
+You might also be aware that Google recently rolled out a new version of Google Ads, the system by which you run ads on Google, called Smart Campaigns (formerly AdWords Express).
+Though definitely easier to use than default Google Ads, Smart Campaigns take some important choices out of your hands that you might not be aware of.

-Below we explain how Google Pay-Per-Click (PPC) advertising works and then provide a breakdown of the differences between AdWords and AdWords Express.
+Below we explain how Google Pay-Per-Click (PPC) advertising works and then provide a breakdown of the differences between Google Ads and Smart Campaigns.

-Essentially, AdWords is a giant clearinghouse of keywords you can bid on.
+Essentially, Google Ads is a giant clearinghouse of keywords you can bid on.
 When you create an ad, you’re prompted to enter keywords that are specific to your industry so that when users search for those keywords on Google, your ad pops up.
 When users click on your ad, they’re redirected to a specific link, typically a landing page for your company’s website.
-AdWords can help you get exposure for your business, especially if it’s relatively new and is not showing up as high on search results as you’d like it to.
+Google Ads can help you get exposure for your business, especially if it’s relatively new and is not showing up as high on search results as you’d like it to.

 You only pay when people click on your ad (hence the term “Pay-Per-Click”).
 Depending on your industry keywords range from $1 per click to $50 or more per click, but the average is around $1-$2.